 Diana Del Pillar

-Diana Del Pilar is the Principal of Middle College High School at HCC Gulfton and Helms Elementary Dual Language Magnet School in Houston ISD.
+Diana Del Pilar is the Founding Principal of Rose M. Avalos Pathways in Technology Early College High School in Aldine Independent School District.
+She is formerly the Founding Principal of Middle College High School at HCC Gulfton and former principal of Helms Elementary Dual Language Magnet School in Houston ISD.
 She has a Masters of Education from the University of St. Thomas and a Bachelors in Academic Studies from Sam Houston State University.
-Ms. Del Pilar is active in the National Hispanic Professionals Organization and is passionate about the importance of stable, affordable housing to ensuring healthy childhood development and future success.
+Ms. Del Pilar is active in the National Hispanic Professionals Organization and is passionate about the college and career readiness of at-risk youth and an advocate of the importance of stable, affordable housing to ensuring a strong and consistent educational foundation that will lead all children to future success.

 Adelle Main is the Assistant Director of the Community Design Resource Center, at the University of Houston where she also teaches as an Adjunct Lecturer.
 She has a Masters of International Urban and Environmental Management from the Royal Melbourne Institute of Technology and a Bachelors of Landscape Architecture from the University of Western Australia.
 Ms. Main has helped design community plans for Houston’s Complete Communities Initiative and the Northline and Third Ward neighborhoods.
 She has long been a proponent for community land trusts in the Houston area and served as the Chair of the Emancipation Economic Development Council’s Community Land Trust and Housing Working Group from 2015-2017.